samiraghav/DragandDropTodo/README.md

 Mark completed by double clicking on icon next to the task.

+You can also prioritize task from high to low.

 # Contributing
 Contributions to this project are welcome.
 If you would like to contribute, please follow these steps:

 Fork this repository

-Create a new branch: git checkout -b my-new-feature Make your changes and commit them: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request
+Create a new branch: git checkout -b my-new-feature

+Make your changes and commit them: git commit -am 'Add some feature'

+Push to the branch: git push origin my-new-feature

+Submit a pull request